-About Teaching in Colombia
+About Teaching English in Colombia

 Colombia has fast become a bustling and vibrant country, full of cultural history, beautiful and wild landscape and wonderful people.
 From the capital city of Bogata to the current ‘hot spot’ Medellin, Colombia is rich in opportunities and a great place to explore as an English teacher.